Readings

 Gail Honeyman

-Eleanor is a young woman who struggles with social skills and therefore keeps to herself without any human contact.
+Eleanor is a young woman who struggles with social skills and, therefore, keeps to herself without any human contact.
 This well-written book truly captures what it’s like to feel like an outsider in the world with no love or friendship to fill one’s day with meaning and purpose.
-When we begin to understand some of why Eleanor is why she is, her withdrawal from society makes more sense, as does her inability to rely on another human being for any kind of support.
-An unlikely acquaintance eventually helps Eleanor to explore the possibilities of life and the love that is available to her if she opens her heart and her mind.
+When we begin to understand some of why Eleanor is why she is, her withdrawal from society makes more sense, as does her inability to rely on another human being for any support.
+An unlikely acquaintance eventually helps Eleanor explore the possibilities of life and the love that is available to her if she opens her heart and her mind.
 Humorous at times, but overwhelmingly relatable and inspiring for many of us who struggle to fit into a populous society.

 A Man Called Ove